 Cats, Content Creation, and Community Building

-George: There are many reasons for this, but one primary factor is we cats are relatable to a wide-variety of humans.
+George: There are many reasons for this, but one primary factor is we cats are relatable to a wide variety of humans.
 You might have different views about who should win the presidential election, but very few people will argue the fact a big cat sitting in a tiny box is fantastic to watch.
-Cats are the tie that binds diverse humans and that creates interesting communities of people who come together just to admire us.
+Cats are the tie that binds diverse humans and creates interesting communities of people who come together just to admire us.

 Projection and Familiarity in Content Creation

 Me: Many have said part of the reason cats are so popular is they are relatable.
 They are a blank slate, upon which we can project our own feelings, emotions, and experiences.
 What do you say to that?

 George: Yes, that is very much the case.
 You want to be like us.